-Formations Direct Limited is both a controller and processor of data, dependant on who is placing the order with us.
+Stanley Davis Group Limited t/a Formations Direct is both a controller and processor of data, dependant on who is placing the order with us.
 Where we are a controller, we are responsible for your personal data (we, us or our).
 Further details are contained within our T & C's.

 To assist you further in understanding this Privacy Notice, we have set out in Part 5 of Schedule 1 a glossary of terms used, examples of types of personal data we collect, how we use it, the lawful basis for processing such data and further details of your rights.

 We have appointed a data privacy manager (DPM).
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact our DPM in writing, either:

 by email to: